AJohnstone2007/referenceLanguageCorpora/README.md

 For some inputs we provide compressed white space (**cws**) inputs in which every run of whitespace is replaced by a single space unless the run contains one or more newline characters, in which case the run is replaced by a single newline.

-The purpose of the **cws** is again to normalise lexer performance so that long runs of whitespace do not introduce lexicalisation overheads for experiments that focus on parser performance.
+The purpose of the **cws** variants is again to normalise lexer performance so that long runs of whitespace do not introduce lexicalisation overheads for experiments that focus on parser performance.
 If you want 'real world' performance figues, then use the full variants.

 ## Directory structure

-The runGTB and runART scripts in **experiments** scan the entire **languages** directory structure, running experiments across all of the **str* and **tok** directories.
+The runGTB and runART scripts in **experiments** scan the entire **languages** directory structure, running experiments across all of the **str** and **tok** directories.

 A full run can be time consuming.
 You can suppress elements by moving them out of the directories that the scripts scan.